ciflikli/css/content/contact.md

 draft = false
 +++

-Reserve your place now by getting a free ticket (opens up a new Eventbrite window).
+Reserve your place now by securing a free ticket below.
 Spaces are limited!

 <div id="eventbrite-widget-container-44515241285"></div>